There are dozens of vinegar uses in the home. From soaking your sponges to keeping your counters free of ants, this product is a must have.

 There are many vinegar uses around the house and garden.
 One of the beauties of it is how cheap a large container of vinegar is.

 Using it in place of very expensive house hold products makes perfect sense and saves so much money.

 I recently had to deal with ants in my kitchen and tested some home made ant killers.
 All of them worked to some degree, but what I ended up being most impressed with was the way that vinegar and water repelled the ants (at least temporarily) when used as a cleaner for my counters.

-Here is a list of some of the uses that I have discovered for vinegar.
+Here is a list of some of the vinegar uses that I have discovered.
 Be sure to check back often.
 I’ll be updating this list as I try more ways to use it.
 Many of the suggestions come from Fans of my Facebook Gardening Cook page.
-I have used their names in color and italics below if this is the case.

 In the Kitchen:

 1. Soak your sponges in a container of vinegar overnight.
 Then just squeeze them out in the morning.
 They will be refreshed and ready to use.

 2. Combine 2 cups of vinegar and 1 cup of water in your coffee maker.
 Run it for a full brew cycle and then replace the filter and run the coffee maker with 2 cycles of plain water.
 Presto~clean coffee maker!

 3. One of my favorites!
 Use vinegar in the dishwasher instead of Jet Dry to keep your glassware sparkling clean at a fraction of the cost.

 4. Vinegar make a great disinfectant for wooden cutting boards